ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/kafka-connect-jdbc.md

 For our examples, we utilize the Confluent distribution of Kafka Connect.

 Below we describe a simple installation, pulling messages from a single Kafka topic and inserting rows into a ClickHouse table.
 We recommend Confluent Cloud, which offers a generous free tier for those who do not have a Kafka environment.
-Either adapt the following examples to your own dataset or utilize the [sample GitHub](https://datasets-documentation.s3.eu-west-3.amazonaws.com/kafka/github_all_columns.ndjson) dataset with the accompanying [insertion script](https://github.com/ClickHouse/clickhouse-docs/tree/main/docs/en/integrations/data-ingestion/kafka/code/producer).
+Either adapt the following examples to your own dataset or utilize the [sample data and insertion script](./code/producer/README.md).

 Note that a schema is required for the JDBC Connector (You cannot use plain JSON or CSV with the JDBC connector).
 Whilst the schema can be encoded in each message; it is [strongly advised to use the Confluent schema registr](https://www.confluent.io/blog/kafka-connect-deep-dive-converters-serialization-explained/#json-schemas)y to avoid the associated overhead.
 The insertion script provided automatically infers a schema from the messages and inserts this to the registry - this script can thus be reused for other datasets.
 Kafka's keys are assumed to be Strings.
 Further details on Kafka schemas can be found [here](https://docs.confluent.io/platform/current/schema-registry/index.html).